joergboe/testframework/doc/manpage.md

 A test Case or Suite without a defined categorie is always executed independently from the run-categories.
 If no run-category pattern is entered, all Cases and Suite are executed, regardless of the defined categories.
 If the run-caegory 'default' is specified, all Cases and Suites are executed that have no explicit category set.

+Category Control is disables if a test case wildcard list was entered from command line.

 ## Sequence Control